 Cakes!!
 What is the first thing that pops in your mind, when someone yells “cake”?
 Yay!!
-It’s a birthday!!
+It’s birthday!!
 Is that it?
 Is there anything like Healthy Cakes?
+Can cake be healthy?

 Well, cakes today are much more than just birthdays.
 Now, a cake is a dessert, an emotion, an expression, a status symbol, a gift and a celebration in itself.
 It can lift up the dull spirits, thanks to the endorphin-releasing sugar 😉 😉